-There are nonprofits lenders who provide loans specifically to nonprofit organizations.
+There are specific nonprofits lenders who provide loans and funds for nonprofit organizations.
 This article will serve as a guide to help you save time and money.
-Let’s put your nonprofit organization in a better position to get the desired business loan, mortgage, or Line of credit.
+Let’s put your nonprofit organization in a better position to get the desired business loan, mortgage, or Line of credit you are looking for.

 Nonprofit Financing Options: business loans, lines of credit or mortgages